rpdelaney/l4d2-tourney-rules/rules.md

 Any configuration setting that can be altered using the standard in-game menu options or legal console variables is allowed.

+######6.2.11 Unused sounds
+Materials and sounds that are related to weapons or items that are banned in the competitive configuration, which may
+include: "Tier 2" weapons, chainsaw, M60, grenades, etc.

 #####6.3 Forbidden modifications
 Aside from the above, no modifications to game files or materials, nor use of third-party software and applications that affect gameplay will